Benjamin Stambouli

 Stambouli began his professional career with Montpellier, playing 130 games from 2010 to 2014 and winning Ligue 1 in 2012.
 After a season each with Tottenham Hotspur and Paris Saint-Germain – winning five domestic trophies with the latter – he signed for Schalke in 2016.
-Stambouli made 12 appearances for France at under-21 level from 2010 to 2012.
+Stambouli made twelve appearances for France at under-21 level from 2010 to 2012.

 Early life

 Benjamin Fernand Lucien François Stambouli was born on 13 August 1990 in Marseille, Bouches-du-Rhône.
-His father is Henri Stambouli, a former football player and the current youth director of French club Marseille.
+His father was Henri Stambouli, a former football player and former head coach of French club Marseille.
 One of his grandfathers is former manager Gérard Banide.

 Club career

 Montpellier

 Stambouli spent eight months as a child at Marseille, and also had two years at Sedan before joining the ranks of Montpellier in July 2004.
 On 3 March 2010, he signed his first professional contract, a three-year deal with Montpellier.

 Stambouli made his professional debut on 8 August 2010 on the first day of the 2010–11 Ligue 1 season, playing the full 90 minutes of a 1–0 home win over Bordeaux.
 During the 2011–12 season, he played 26 league games as Montpellier won the Ligue 1 title for the first time in the club's history.
 During the 2013–14 season, Stambouli played 37 out of Montpellier's 38 league games and was promoted to position of vice-captain behind Brazilian Vitorino Hilton.